blueset/fireghoti/docs/downgrade.md

     # or pm2 start firefish
     ```

-**Note**: If you are going to migrate your server to another *key variant, you may need to run `pnpm run clean-all` again to clean up Firefish dependencies and build artifacts.
+**Note**: If you are going to migrate your server to another *key variant, you may need to run `pnpm run clean-all && git checkout -- packages` again to clean up Firefish dependencies and build artifacts.

 ## Docker/Podman